Gyrobot/Gcode-Filament-Mixer/README.md

 ##Background

 Currently, standard 3D printing Gcode files contain tool change commands (T1,T2,T3 etc) to activate another extruder.
-This switches off the current extruder and all the Extruder Gcode (E) commands that follow in the file will now apply to the newly activated extruder.
+This switches off the current extruder and all the extruder Gcode (E) commands that follow in the file will now apply to the newly activated extruder.
 It's a one or the other scenario.

 Proposals in the open source 3D printing community for multi-material models require on-the-fly mixing capabilities where multiple feedstocks are introduced into a combined single hot-end.
 The rate at which the feedstocks are introduced will determine the characteristics of the material being extruded.
 Examples are one flexible and one rigid input feedstock to output a range of flexible materials depending on the mix ratio.
 Discrete areas of a model can be printed with different percentages of flexibilities.
 Another application is producing a vast range of coloured extrusion by mixing CMYK input feedstocks.